 Bjork's first full week at the post in 2012 was spent on the inaugural Rebel Road Trip, a six-day, 16-stop tour of the region that served to unite the Rebel fanbase.
 In the first three years of the tour, Bjork and Co., have visited more than 10,000 fans.
 He carried the momentum from the first RRT into the launch of a major sales campaign for football season tickets, which included television and radio advertising, billboards, internet marketing and a new outbound telemarketing call center.

 Bjork arrived in Oxford after a successful stint as Director of Athletics at Western Kentucky University.
 At WKU, Bjork spent significant time with all head coaches to evaluate and understand the necessary ingredients it takes for each sport to reach their maximum potential athletically and academically.
-He oversaw an extensive search process that resulted in Matt Myers being named WKU's new head baseball coach in July of 2011.
+He oversaw an extensive search process that resulted in Matt Myers being named WKU's new head baseball coach in July 2011.

 After Bjork made a midseason coaching change, the Hilltopper men's basketball team went on to capture the 2012 Sun Belt Conference Tournament title and advanced to the second round of the NCAA Tournament.
 Women's Volleyball won the conference regular season and tournament in 2011 and reached the NCAA tournament each of his last two years, while men's and women's cross country each won conference team titles in 2011.
 Women's swimmer Claire Donahue finished second in the nation in the 100 yard butterfly, the highest finish in the program's history, and then won a pair of gold medals at the 2011 Pan American Games to become the only WKU athlete to ever claim Pan Am gold.